French-Flair Leek Risotto

 6. YUM!

 Generously pile up the risotto.
-Lay over the loaded leeks and a drizzle of the sage-infused sultana butter.
-Sprinkle over the remaining walnuts, chopped parsley and sage leaves.
+Lay over the loaded Leeks and a drizzle of the sage-infused sultana butter.
+Sprinkle over the remaining Walnuts, chopped parsley and sage leaves.
 Wow!

 Woolies Products in this dish